kangsheng89/DataAnalysis/README.md

 # DataAnalysis

-Example on using ML to do the analysis using Random Forest
+Example on using ML (SK learn Random Forest) to do the analysis